Interstate 77 in West Virginia: Charleston to Ohio

 I-77/I-64 continues west along the north side of the Kanawha River closely parallel with US 60 after the turnpike ends.
 In eastern Charleston, the highway passes to the north of the historic Craik-Patton House.
 Continuing northwest, the road comes to interchanges serving the 35th Street Bridge and WV 114, the latter of which provides access to the West Virginia State Capitol.
 The route then enters downtown Charleston and crosses the Elk River before separating from I-64 at an interchange in north Charleston.
-I-77 heads northeasterly along the river until it meets the southern terminus of I-79 near Yeager Airport.
+I-77 heads northeasterly along the river until it meets the southern terminus of I-79 at a modified full Y interchange near Yeager Airport.
+(Instead of the expected treatment of I-77 as the primary route at this interchange, the following traffic movements are found: northbound I-77 through traffic curves to the left, while traffic to northbound I-79 exits right; southbound I-77 through traffic curves to the right and merges on the right with traffic from southbound I-79, while traffic to northbound I-79 both exits and merges on the left; southbound I-79 traffic merges on the left with traffic from southbound I-77, while traffic to northbound I-77 both exits and merges on the left.)
 I-77 then heads north into rural Kanawha County.
 After passing interchanges with CR 27, CR 29, WV 622, and CR 21 in Sissonville, the freeway enters Jackson County near Goldtown.

 I-77 serves the communities of Kenna via an interchange with WV 34 and Fairplain via CR 21.
 The highway continues northward through Ripley, where it intersects US 33 and WV 62.
 It runs concurrently with US 33 and does so through Silverton, where US 33 leaves the Interstate and WV 2 joins it.
 I-77/WV 2 turns northeasterly toward Rockport, where it enters Wood County and turns northward toward Parkersburg.
 The highway runs through the southeast corner of Parkersburg, bypassing the center of the city.
 After an interchange with WV 14 near Mineral Wells, I-77/WV 2 crosses the Little Kanawha River south of Parkersburg, intersects WV 47 and US 50, and heads northeastward from the city.
 WV 2 leaves I-77 soon after, at exit 179 for WV 68 in North Hills.
 I-77 heads northward toward Williamstown, which is served by an exit for WV 14.
 I-77 then crosses the Ohio River into Marietta, Ohio, on the Marietta–Williamstown Interstate Bridge.